What Other Comments Do You Have About the IACC Strategic Plan for ASD Research?

 Dr. Tom Insel has proved over and over again to be very biased about environmental factors affecting genetic risks for autism.
 Countless family members who live with their loved ones with autism have witnessed terrible regression, because their children fell ill following vaccination.
 We need to have our concerns addressed by proper research as directed by Congress in the Combating Autism Act.
 Dr. Insel continues to block and evade all requests for this research.
 The Combating Autism Act was made possible by family members tirelessly advocating and lobbying, while caring for their loved ones' high needs.
 It is also very disheartening that my government refuses to call this autism crisis an epidemic and has not published recent numbers since the old "1 in 150".

-My son Charlie's struggles are numerous (he is minimally verbal, has numerous challenges in his academic learning---he is not yet able to read---and has a history of severe behavior issues).
-In a previous generation, I think it sadly likely that Charlie would have been removed from his family and institutionalized.
-Charlie has been able to live with my husband, James T. Fisher, and me and to be a part of the community chiefly because we now know so much more about educating an autistic child, and because we now know so much more about autism.
-In closing, and on behalf of my son Charlie and my husband Jim, I wish to thank the IACC for providing the opportunity for the public to provide input.
+My son [name of dependent redacted] struggles are numerous (he is minimally verbal, has numerous challenges in his academic learning---he is not yet able to read---and has a history of severe behavior issues).
+In a previous generation, I think it sadly likely that [name of dependent redacted] would have been removed from his family and institutionalized. [name of dependent redacted] has been able to live with my husband, James T. Fisher, and me and to be a part of the community chiefly because we now know so much more about educating an autistic child, and because we now know so much more about autism.
+In closing, and on behalf of my son [name of dependent redacted] and my husband Jim, I wish to thank the IACC for providing the opportunity for the public to provide input.
 And once again, I ask the members of the IACC to keep the "human rights, dignity, and quality of life of people with ASD" always in mind.

 The time is now.
 Don't let one more nonverbal person go without research into this subject.
 Please help them be the people that their parents believe that they are and can become.